AMERICAN ACADEMY OF RELIGION WESTERN REGION (AAR/WR)

 The need to reconcile religious and scientific approaches to reality is exacerbated in our time of public health, social, and climate crises.
 Units like ours have a clear responsibility to leverage our work for the common good.
 Accordingly, in coordination with the conference theme “Civil Rights, Religion and Responsibility,” we encourage proposals including but not limited to the interplay of the sciences, religious traditions, and civil issues of abortion, sexuality, gender identity, racial justice, and climate justice.
 What dynamic patterns can be observed of public perceptions of scientific and/or religious expertise in relation to these issues?
 How may specific methods, insights, or roles of the sciences contribute to justice in a globalizing, digitalizing, and religious public sphere?

-The deadline for submission of paper abstracts to unit chairs is October 14, 2022.
-Please email abstracts to email@example.com and firstname.lastname@example.org.
+The deadline for submission is November 15, 2022.
+Please email abstracts to firstname.lastname@example.org and email@example.com.
 All participants must submit a Program Participant Form (attached and also available on the AAR/WR website).
 Participants at AARWR must be members of the AAR.
 The AAR membership information is found here.
 The length of abstracts is typically 250 words.

 CFP: RELIGION IN AMERICA